agrc/forklift/readme.md

 `config.json` is created in the working directory after running `forklift config init`.
 It contains the following properties:

-- `configuration`: A configuration string (`Production`, `Staging`, or `Dev`) that is passed to `Pallet:build` to allow a pallet to use different settings.
+- `configuration` - A configuration string (`Production`, `Staging`, or `Dev`) that is passed to `Pallet:build` to allow a pallet to use different settings based on how forklift is being run.
 Defaults to `Production`.
-- `warehouse`: The folder location where all of the `repositories` will be cloned into and where forklift will scan for pallets to lift by default.
-- `repositories`: A list of github repositories in the `<owner>/<name>` format that will be cloned and kept updated in the `warehouse` folder.
-- `servers`: A dictionary of ArcGIS servers that forklift is managing.
-See below for more details.
+- `dropoffLocation` - The folder location where production ready files will be placed.
+This data will be compressed and will not contain any forklift artifacts.
+Pallets place their data in this location within their `copy_data` property.
+- `email` - An object containing `fromAddress`, `smptPort`, and `smtpServer` for sending report emails.
-- `hashLocation`: The folder location where forklift creates and manages data.
+- `hashLocation` - The folder location where forklift creates and manages data.
 This data is hashed and used to check for changes.
 Referencing this location within a pallet is done by: `os.path.join(self.staging_rack, 'the.gdb')`.
-Pallets should typically place their data in this location within their `copy_data` property.
-- `dropoffLocation`: The folder location where production ready files will be placed.
-This data will be compressed and will not contain any forklift artifacts.
+- `notify` - An array of emails that will be sent the summary report each time `forklift lift` is run.
+- `poolProcesses` - The number of parallel processes forklift will use when git cloning/pulling repositories.
+- `repositories` - A list of github repositories in the `<owner>/<name>` format that will be cloned/updated into the `warehouse` folder.
+- `sendEmails` - A boolean value that determines whether or not to send forklift summary report emails after each lift.
+- `server` - An object describing one or more production servers that data will be shipped to.
+See below for more information.
+- `serverStartWaitSeconds` - The number of seconds that forklift will wait after starting ArcGIS Server.
+Defaults to 300 (5 minutes).
-- `shipTo`: An array of folder locations that forklift will copy data to.
+- `shipTo` - An array of folder locations that forklift will copy data to.
 This is the datas final location.
 Everything in the `dropoffLocation` will be copied to the `shipTo` locations during a forklift ship. `shipTo` paths are optionally formatted with the `servers.host` value if present and necessary.
 Place a `{}` in your `shipTo` path if you would like to use this feature. eg: `\\{}\\c$\\data`.
-- `notify`: An array of email addresses that will be sent the report each time `forklift lift` or `forklift ship` is run.
-- `email`: An object containing `fromAddress`, `smptPort`, and `smtpServer` for sending report emails.
-- `sendEmails`: A boolean value that determines whether or not to email forklift reports after each lift or ship.
-- `poolProcesses`: The integer number of processes forklift will spawn to speed up github syncronization.
-Defaults to 20.
+- `warehouse` - The folder location where all of the `repositories` will be cloned into and where forklift will scan for pallets to lift.

-Any of these properties can be set via the `config set` command:
+Any of these properties can be set via the `config set` command like so:

 ```shell
 forklift config set --key sendEmails --value False